reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 >- 256k flash memory.
 >- 16Mhz clock speed.

-  -   Raspberry Pi 4: The Raspberry Pi 4 is a single-board development board used for entry-level computing.
+  -   **Raspberry Pi 4**: The Raspberry Pi 4 is a single-board development board used for entry-level computing.
 It has the purpose of managing the "Color Processing" section, thus allowing the robot to recognize colors next to them and use this information advantegiously.
 > [!IMPORTANT]
 >- Broadcom BCM2711, Quad core Cortex-A72 (ARM v8) 64-bit SoC @ 1.8GHz
 >- 4GB LPDDR4-3200 SDRAM (depending on model)